 Document has the meaning given to it in the ECNL.

-Donor means in relation to a Power of Attorney the Person giving the power.

-Donor Agent means, for a Donor who is a body corporate, the director and/or secretary who signed the Power of Attorney and the Client Authorisation – Attorney.

 Duty means, for an electronic Registry Instrument or other electronic Document, any taxes, levies, imposts, charges and duties in connection with the electronic Registry Instrument or other electronic Document payable to the Duty Authority.

 Duty Authority means the State Revenue Office of the Jurisdiction in which the land the subject of the Conveyancing Transaction is situated.